7 Nursing Skills Needed to Advance Your Nursing Career

 "Keep yourself up to date on the most current evidence-based practice, healthcare industry standards, local and federal policy, and statistics regarding your focus area," Shaffer says.
 "If you can cite facts and understand the landscape of the healthcare industry and current research, you will naturally be a resource for others."

 5. Leadership Qualities

-One of the often overlooked nursing skills needed for career advancement is leadership abilities.
+One of the often-overlooked nursing skills needed for career advancement is leadership abilities.
 Leadership qualities are beneficial to your ability to direct patients and establish professional authority.
-They are often required once your nursing career reaches a management level, and you're faced with directing a team of nurses.
+They are often required once your career reaches a management level, and you're faced with directing a team of nurses.